Where can I get DataVault for Android?

 6) If you are running a Firewall on your Mac or Windows Desktop, give DataVault permission to exchange information through the Firewall.

-7) If you are using virtualization software such as VM Ware or Parallels, set the Network Adapter to Bridged Mode; then restart your
+7) If you are using virtualization software such as VM Ware or Parallels, set the Network Adapter to Bridged Mode; then restart your computer.
+To do this with VMWare, select Virtual Machine > Settings > Network > Connect directly to the physical network (Bridged).

 8) Check to see if other apps such as anti-virus software or VPNs are blocking Wi-Fi access & reconfigure if necessary.
 If that doesn't work, temporarily disable the VPN while syncing.